subx6789/Math-Buddy/README.md

 # 📱 Math Buddy

-A fun, minimal, and focused multiplication game built with SwiftUI — Day XX of the 100 Days of SwiftUI Challenge.
+A fun, minimal, and focused multiplication game built with SwiftUI — 100 Days of SwiftUI Challenge.

 ## 🎯 Overview